-Business unit IP portfolio Current number of patent families (incl. newly filed patent applications) Newly filed patent applications in 2020 Newly granted patents in Europe (EPO) or the USA in 2020 , , Renewable Polymers YXY Technology 59 5 10 3 Renewable Chemistries Ray Technology 15 5 1 10 Renewable Chemistries Dawn Technology 13 0 2 1 Renewable Chemistries Volta Technology 36 2 3 6 Catalysis Catalysis 9 0 2 16 Corporate Technology Early Stage 5 0 0 5 Total 137 12 18 41
+Business unit IP portfolio Current number of patent families (incl. newly filed patent applications) 1 Newly filed patent applications in 2020 2 Newly granted patents in Europe (EPO) or the USA in 2020 3 Newly reported inventions in 2020 3 Renewable Polymers YXY Technology 59 5 10 3 Renewable Chemistries Ray Technology 15 5 1 10 Renewable Chemistries Dawn Technology 13 0 2 1 Renewable Chemistries Volta Technology4 36 2 3 6 Catalysis Catalysis 9 0 2 16 Corporate Technology Early Stage 5 0 0 5 Total 137 12 18 41

-A patent family is a collection of several national and/or regional patents and/or patent applications covering the same invention.
+1 A patent family is a collection of several national and/or regional patents and/or patent applications covering the same invention.

-&lt;sup>2 A patent application is a request pending at a patent office for the grant of a patent for an invention.
+2 A patent application is a request pending at a patent office for the grant of a patent for an invention.
 Once the patent application complies with the laws of the country or region concerned, a patent may be granted for the invention.

-&lt;sup>3 Newly reported inventions may mature into a publication or patent application or may be kept as a trade secret.
+3 Newly reported inventions may mature into a publication or patent application or may be kept as a trade secret.

-&lt;sup>4 Including former Liquid Light patent families.
+4 Including former Liquid Light patent families.